-If you are like most, getting diagnosed with multiple sclerosis (MS) was like being thrown under a bus.
-It was scary, and you were given few if any, resources, information, or guidelines on how to help your body recover.
+If you are like most, getting diagnosed with multiple sclerosis (MS) was scary, and you were given few if any, resources, information, or guidelines on how to help your body recover.
 Let’s change that.

 Creating health is about actively addressing all the possible factors that contributed to your MS and finding your path back to health.
 Learn about these factors in the CREATING HEALTH series and regain control of your health.